 But China is a thorny choice.
 It has been tightening its grip on Hong Kong and Tibet.
 It has been building up its military capacity, perhaps to invade Taiwan.
 It is suspected of human rights violations against the Uighurs, in the northwest.
 In response to the controversies, several countries diplomatically boycotted the games.

 The games, it is true, have always been political.
 Hosting them has been an exercise in patriotic propaganda by everyone from Nazi Germany to the Soviet Union.
 But today, nationalism is waning in the West.
-Yes, people still enjoy seeing their country rank well in the medal tables, but it increasingly feels like an arbitrary game, something that does not matter.
+Yes, people still enjoy seeing their country rank well in the medal tables, but it increasingly feels like an arbitrary, outdated celebration, and one that does not matter.
 The Beijing games have not garnered a whole lot of attention.
-This could be due to the specific problems of this particular edition, but it could also be part of a trend.
-Today it seems that the only countries that truly care are the authoritarian ones, those trying to leverage athletic success to assert their legitimacy.
+This could be due to the specific problems of this particular edition, but it may also be part of a trend.
+Today it seems that the only countries that truly care are the authoritarian ones, who try to leverage athletic success into asserting their legitimacy.

 Moreover, athletes frequently compete for countries that are not their own, or train abroad under foreign coaches.
 In figure skating, the representatives of many East European countries are Russians who compete there because they are not in the same league as the best skaters in Russia itself.
 None of this is wrong, but it makes the parade of flags in the opening and closing ceremonies ring hollow.